 Before discussing the various circuit functions, a general description of the Metering Unit will be helpful.
 A Metering Unit may consist of one or more modular units.
 Each modular unit contains the necessary circuitry for four channels of amplification.
+The Metering Unit also contains one main power transformer, circuit breaker, and the resistors or shunts to develop output voltages.
 A 4-channel system is used here as an illustration to simplify the explanation.